rebma-io/lab/docs/3D/parametric-parameters.md

 in Fusion360 can have alphanumeric characters and the following special
 characters:

-Parameter names can contain these symbols:
+Parameter names can contain these symbols in Fusion360:

 * `_` Underscore
 * `"` Double Quote